Is a Cardiac Arrest a Heart Attack? Understand the Key Differences

 Define Heart Attack and Cardiac Arrest

-A cardiac event, often known as a myocardial infarction, occurs when blood flow to a part of the heart is blocked, typically by a blood clot.
+A cardiac event, often known as a , occurs when blood flow to a part of the heart is blocked, typically by a blood clot.
 This blockage can deprive the heart muscle of oxygen, potentially leading to damage or even death of heart tissue.
 Symptoms can include chest pain, shortness of breath, and nausea.
 It's important to note that about 1 in 5 cardiac events go unnoticed, meaning harm can occur without the individual being aware.
-Signs of a cardiac incident can appear suddenly or may develop hours or even days before the event.
+Signs of a can appear suddenly or may develop hours or even days before the event.

 • family history